MEMORIES AND INFORMATION - STAFFORDSHIRE HOME GUARD

 the DVLA driving test centre.
 Our officer was Lt.
 Baugh and our Battalion H.Q. was in Mary Rd, Stechford.

 My elder brother Dennis Copsey was economical with the truth in around 1941, told them that he was seventeen as that was the minimum age for joining the Home Guard and succeeded in joining the 38th Battalion a year early at the age of sixteen.
 He told me that their H.Q. was a large house off Coventry Road, Sheldon in Barrows Lane.
 They would spend nights on duty and do fire watching on the roof.
 He remembers the name of the Quartermaster officer as A.E.(?)
 Clarke and also a senior N.C.O., Sgt.-Maj.
 Loach.
 They went to the butts rifle firing at Kingsbury range.
 Later he was one of the National Service conscripts who were directed not into the armed forces but down the mines and thus became a Bevin Boy.

 This is the area which Len is describing.
 Gladstone Street and Charles Edward Road are two of the grid of four roads just north of Yardley Cemetery and joining the Coventry Road.

-We are much indebted to Mr. Len Copsey of Birmingham for this memoir and his permission for its publication.
+We are much indebted to the late Mr. Len Copsey of Birmingham for this memoir and his permission for its publication.